1point618/codename-exemplar/modules/i5_newpage.md

 USER COMMITS A FILE TO MASTER

-Hey `@user`.
+Hey @johnpaulashenfelter.
 You really oughtn't commit to `master`.
 I've cleaned up the commit, please try again, this time to the `contact-page` branch.

 If you need help creating or finding that branch, the branch button is found on the front page of the repo.